Disease

 • Treat powdery mildew on roses by pruning out infected stems and, if the rose is also infested with bugs such as aphids, spray with a rose mildew treatment such as a combined insecticide and fungicide.
 To protect bees and pollinating insects do not apply to plants when in flower.
 Do not use where bees are actively foraging.
 Do not apply when flowering weeds are present.

-How to prevent Powdery mildew?
+How to prevent powdery mildew?

 Powdery mildew prevention involves good garden hygiene and a bit of research before you buy new plants: